 The panel Type and Techniques highlights the relationship between type design and technology.
-For the development of his font Ciao, Massimiliano Audretsch has combined audio signals with typography.
+In his typeface Ciao Massimilano Audretsch reflects the characteristics of the emphasis (higher-deeper, louder-quieter, longer-shorter).
 The font is generated from the spoken word and features a variety of styles.
 The type designer Selina Bernet effortlessly combines tradition with contemporary design.
 The fonts she creates often go back to historical models, which she develops further for digital application and distribution.
 The design studio Dinamo, which designs and distributes fonts, talks about variable fonts and how new technologies influence the development of types.
 Jungmyung Lee experiments with font design and storytelling.
 The typefaces of the Jung Lee Type Foundry tell stories and evoke emotions among users and readers.

 10am – noon